The Web address of this article is

 symptoms and you have "too

-many" of them, then learn more about wound-recovery options.
+many" of them, then learn more about wound-healing options. after reading this

 If you feel a